bbchallenge/bbchallenge/src/routes/story.md

 - BB(3) = 21, [[Rado and Lin, 1963]](https://etd.ohiolink.edu/apexprod/rws_etd/send_file/send?accession=osu1486554418657614&disposition=inline)
 - BB(4) = 107, [[Brady, 1983]](https://www.jstor.org/stable/2007539)

-The fact that BB(4) = 107 means that if a 4-state Turing machine does not halt after 107 steps starting from blank tape then it will never halt.
+The fact that BB(4) = 107 means that if a 4-state Turing machine does not halt after 107 steps starting from all-0 tape then it will never halt.

-Proving the value of BB(n) implies to be able to decipher the behavior of any machine with n-states (starting from blank tape).
+Proving the value of BB(n) implies to be able to decipher the behavior of any machine with n-states (starting from all-0 tape).
 The number of machines grows exponentially with n hence making the task overwhelmingly hard very quickly.

 Currently, BB(5) is unknown but is conjectured to be BB(5) = 47,176,870 [[Aaronson, 2020]](https://www.scottaaronson.com/papers/bb.pdf) [[Marxen and Buntrock, 1990]](http://turbotm.de/~heiner/BB/mabu90.html).
 The naïve space of 5-state Turing machines contains <Katex math={nbTM5}/> machines, see [Method](/method) for how we can reduce and search this space efficiently.